Paroxysmisch/genome-assembly/dissertation/main.typ

 }) <alg:greedy-decode-contigs>]
 #place(top + center)[#algorithm_2]

 Recall that we are interested in finding a Hamiltonian path through the overlap graph to recover the genome.
 In an ideal scenario, where all neural network edge predictions are accurate and the graph contains no artifacts, a simple greedy traversal (forwards and backwards) starting from any positively predicted edge would suffice to reconstruct the genome.
-However, due to prediction errors and noise in the graph, neither of these conditions are met in practice, and so we use the greedy decoding algorithm shown in @alg:greedy-decode-contigs.
+However, due to prediction errors and noise in the graph, neither of these conditions are met in practice, and so we use the greedy decoding algorithm shown in @alg:greedy-decode-contigs (and used by prior neural genome assembly work @lovro).

 @alg:greedy-decode-contigs first samples multiple high-probability seed edges and then greedily chooses a sequence of edges both forwards and backwards from each seed edge, forming a path through the assembly graph.
 The longest resulting path is selected and overlapping reads along that path merged into a contig.
 Nodes along the selected path are marked as visited to prevent their reuse in subsequent searches, and the process repeats until no path above a fixed length threshold can be found.